AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

 standard style check options.
 As indicated by the `section on style checking
 <https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/building_executable_programs_with_gnat.html#style-checking>`_
-in the GNAT User's Guide, using this switch "is equivalent to ``-gnaty3aAbcefhiklmnprst``, that is all checking options enabled with the exception of ``-gnatyB``, ``-gnatyd``, ``-gnatyI``, ``-gnatyLnnn``, ``-gnatyo``, ``-gnatyO``, ``-gnatyS``, ``-gnatyu``, and ``-gnatyx``."
+of the GNAT User's Guide, using this switch "is equivalent to ``-gnaty3aAbcefhiklmnprst``, that is all checking options enabled with the exception of ``-gnatyB``, ``-gnatyd``, ``-gnatyI``, ``-gnatyLnnn``, ``-gnatyo``, ``-gnatyO``, ``-gnatyS``, ``-gnatyu``, and ``-gnatyx``."